Reggello

 Reggello is a comune (municipality) in the Metropolitan City of Florence in the Italian region of Tuscany, located about 35 km southeast of Florence, between the north-western side of Pratomagno and the Upper Valdarno.

 The municipality borders with Castel San Niccolò, Castelfranco Piandiscò, Figline e Incisa Valdarno, Montemignaio, Pelago, and Rignano sull'Arno.

 History

 The territory has been inhabited since ancient times and many place names indicate the presence of Etruscan, Roman and Longobards.
 Initially called "Castelvecchio di Cascia", Reggello born as a marketplace near the Resco torrent where three streets meet: two trails from Casentino Valley and the Cassia Vetus (now called Setteponti road).

-The official birth of Reggello community is 1773 thanks to a law of the Grand Duke Leopold and the current territorial structure dates back to 1840.
+The Reggello community was officially founded in 1773.
+Its current territorial structure dates back to 1840.

-In 1966, seven people were killed and a neighborhood of Reggello was destroyed by a landslide triggered by the same rains that also flooded Florence.
+The 1966 flood of the Arno triggered a landslide that destroyed a neighborhood in Reggello, killing seven people.